Author Guidelines

 Original field research paper

-Original field research paper is an article that reports detailed research and classified as primary literature.
+The original field research paper is an article that reports detailed research and is classified as primary literature.
 Its format includes an introduction and background problems, hypotheses, methods, results, interpretation of findings, and discussion sections.
-This paper is generally long, with word count ranging from 3000 to 6000.
+This paper is generally long, with a word count ranging from 4.000 to 6.000.

 Paper identity

-The title should be short and simple.
-After the title of the manuscript, followed by the names of authors and affiliation.
-Last is the complete contact information for the corresponding author, including the email address.
+The title should be short and straightforward, written in a maximum of 15 words or less, and contain the formal object, material object, and context after the title of the manuscript, followed by the author's names and affiliations.
+Last is the complete email address for the corresponding author.

 Abstract